Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Experimental Evaluation

+We compute all adversarial examples with Algorithm~\ref{alg:rir}.
+Based on preliminary experiments, we set $G = 2000$ and $Q = 10$.
+For the distributions~$H_{\theta}$, we used two different versions, shown in Table~\ref{tab:room}. $H_{\theta_{\text{gen}}}$ describes a generic room, while $H_{\theta_{\text{adp}}}$ is used as an approximation to reassemble the real room from Figure~\ref{fig:mmi}.
+If not specified otherwise, $h_{\text{test}}$, which is used for testing during the attack, is drawn once at the beginning of the algorithm from the same distribution $H_{\theta}$.

-The SNRseg in Table~\ref{tab:simulated2000} is calculated after applying the same measured RIR to both the original signal and the adversarial examples.
+The WER is measured for the recorded adversarial examples after playing them via loudspeaker.
+The SNRseg is calculated after applying a measured RIR $h_{\text{real}}$ to both the original signal and the adversarial example.
 We chose this approach since it corresponds to the actual signal perceived by human listeners if the adversarial examples are played over the air.
-We find that the SNRseg appears fairly low in general, which indicates that on average, more noise has to be added in comparison to adversarial examples that are not hardened to work over the air.
-However, the adversarial examples that were restricted by the hearing thresholds have a improved SNRseg.
-Additionally, as the SNRseg measures any added noise, not only the perceptible noise components, the perceptible noise is even lower than SNRseg would suggest for the versions where hearing thresholds are used.